Skip to Content

 There’s no better way to switch up your look than to color your hair.
 It adds instant pizazz to your style and may even jazz up your personality.
-There’s an inconvenient little reality no one ever talks about, though: Those pesky roots; the rude regrowth that sneaks up on you every 3-5 weeks like clockwork, compromising your gorgeous do.
+There’s an inconvenient little reality no one ever talks about.
+Those pesky roots sneak up every 4-6 weeks like clockwork, compromising your gorgeous do.

-Now, if you have one solid color on your mane, a quick touch-up, here and there, is quite easy to do; if you have highlights, not so much.
-Here’s how to touch up roots without ruining highlights between salon visits.
+Now, if you have one solid color on your mane, a quick touch-up is quite easy to do; if you have highlights, not so much.
+Here’s how to blend regrowth without ruining highlights between salon visits.

 How to Touch-Up Roots Without Ruining Highlights

-As tempting as it might be to want to fix your mismatched color the moment you spot hair regrowth, it’s always better to wait until you have at least 1 cm of new, virgin hair to work with.
+As tempting as it might be to want to fix your mismatched color the moment you spot hair regrowth, wait until you have at least 2 cm (6-8 weeks) of new, virgin hair to work with.

-If you can wait until it grows out to 2 cm, even better.
-That way, it’s easier to touch up your hair roots without ruining your beautiful highlights in the process.
-Getting this length of growth takes roughly four weeks.
+If you can wait until it grows out to 3 cm (8-10 weeks), even better.
+That way, it’s easier to touch up your hair roots without overlapping your beautiful highlights in the process.

 Different Ways to Retouch Your Hair Roots on Highlighted Hair

-If this is the first time you’re learning how to touch-up hair roots without ruining existing highlights, the rule of thumb to keep in mind is: Apply the hair color only where required.
-Dyeing hair that’s already colored is an absolute faux pas that will lead you right back to your hairdresser’s chair to fix it.
+If this is the first time you’re learning how to touch up hair roots without ruining existing highlights, the rule of thumb to keep in mind is to touch up only where required.
+Overlapping high-lift color or bleach on already bleached or lifted hair parts will damage your hair.

 1. The T-Zone Method

-This root touch-up method involves sectioning your hair in the middle to form a letter T. Start the part from the middle of your hairline above your forehead, running it to the topmost part of your head.
+This root touch-up method involves sectioning your hair in the middle to form a letter T. Start the parting from the middle of your hairline above your forehead, running it to the top part of your head.
 Then, part the hair along a horizontal line terminating behind each ear.

 Leave the hair color on for the recommended time as indicated by the manufacturer.
 This technique is ideal if you’re working with very little regrowth and is fairly easy to do.